Park Capital Group Buys First Trust Consumer Discretionary AlphaDEX Fund, Invesco S&P 500 Pure Value ETF, Communication Services Select Sector SPDR Fund, Sells ARK Innovation ETF, ARK Genomic Revolution ETF, Tesla Inc

 Park Capital Group sold out a holding in ARK Innovation ETF.
 The sale prices were between $110.26 and $156.58, with an estimated average price of $135.31.Sold Out: ARK Genomic Revolution ETF (ARKG)

 Park Capital Group sold out a holding in ARK Genomic Revolution ETF.
+The sale prices were between $81.74 and $112.47, with an estimated average price of $99.19.Sold Out: Tesla Inc (TSLA)

-The sale prices were between $81.74 and $112.47, with an estimated average price of $99.19.Sold Out: CrowdStrike Holdings Inc (CRWD)
+Park Capital Group sold out a holding in Tesla Inc. The sale prices were between $563 and $883.09, with an estimated average price of $754.2.Sold Out: CrowdStrike Holdings Inc (CRWD)

 Park Capital Group sold out a holding in CrowdStrike Holdings Inc. The sale prices were between $173.85 and $242.42, with an estimated average price of $212.06.Sold Out: Zscaler Inc (ZS)